mlagerberg/epaperdash/README.md

 #### Installation

 1. Clone the repo
-2. `pip install requests datetime tzlocal urllib`.
+2. Do NOT use a virtual environment, because we'll be sudoing
+3. `pip3 install -r requirements.txt`.
-3. Get your OpenWeatherMap api key [here][openweather] (it's free).
+4. Get your OpenWeatherMap api key [here][openweather] (it's free).
-4. Copy `src/config.example.py` to `src/config.py` and edit the file to add your OpenWeatherMap app id, and the latitude and longitude of your location. *Do not skip this step*, the project will not work without customizing the config file.
+5. Copy `src/config.example.py` to `src/config.py` and edit the file to add your OpenWeatherMap app id, and the latitude and longitude of your location. *Do not skip this step*, the project will not work without customizing the config file.

+If using Pillow gives this error: "libopenjp2.so.7: cannot open shared object file: No such file or directory", then install it using `sudo apt install libopenjp2-7`.

 #### Starting the weather display